 - For slightly older babies, babywearing provides a great opportunity for our little ‘uns to become more familiar their surroundings.
 Many modern pushchairs include carrycot-style attachments which have babies staring at the sky during any outings.
 While this is good every now and then, children are curious little creatures (as you probably know!) and being in a position to see things which we often take for granted such as a dog running through the park or a train whizzing by can be both fascinating and educational for the younger generation.

 And how about the advantages for you?
-Well I’m sure any parent would agree that trying to juggle young children, household chores and necessary, relaxing downtime is quite the challenge, especially if you have a baby that isn’t quite ready to nap independently in a crib.
+Well, I’m sure any parent would agree that trying to juggle young children, household chores and necessary, relaxing downtime is quite the challenge, especially if you have a baby that isn’t quite ready to nap independently in a crib.
 Babywearing leaves two hands free to get on with your everyday life.
-Whether you wish to do some laundry, prepare dinner or just sit back with a glass of wine, having the freedom to do such things can make a huge difference to how you approach parenthood.
+Whether you wish to do some laundry, prepare dinner or just sit back with a glass of wine, having the freedom to do such things can make a huge difference in how you approach parenthood.

 Furthermore, keeping Baby close gives many parents peace of mind, knowing their child is safe and happy right under their noses.